gma57/HIF2alpha_unbinding/README.md

 ~~~
 ![rmsd](rmsd.png)

 It can be useful to plot different dimensions of the progress coordinate against each other.
-In this way, you will get an idea of the correlation between two fundamental events of the unbinding mechanism of THS-017.
+In this way, you can get an idea of the correlation between two fundamental events of the unbinding mechanism of THS-017.
 For example, plotting SASA against RMSD can reveal the correlation between the opening of the buried pocket and the detachment of the ligand from the protein.
 This can be accomplished by running the following code.
 The figure shows results from a sample simulation after just over 300 iterations.

 ~~~python
 import matplotlib.pyplot as plt